niceBhaalo/NodeJS-Comprehensive-Notes/Module 1 - The Prerequisites/Lesson 6 - Using Promises.md

 And if the medicine is stocked, you need to return to the user that your medicine could be found at this pharmacy but this pharmacy closes at this certain time.
 And since this is just the pseudo code, you can imagine how complicated this nesting can get.
+This is colloquially known as callback hell.
 Technically this works, but you need so many error handling attached to even simple nesting like this that we need a different way that is easier, scalable, and more modular.

+## What Are Promises?

 That solution requires a NodeJS object called Promise.